Jaimilit/CrossFit/README.md

 Other images:
-kettlebell for famous wods section - https://www.dreamstime.com/kettlebell-crossfit-training-man-banner-panorama-image196069779
+kettlebell for Famous WODs section - https://www.dreamstime.com/kettlebell-crossfit-training-man-banner-panorama-image196069779
 First image for definiton was taken from here - https://www.boxrox.com/katrin-davidsdottir-wise-words-and-action-photos-from-the-icelandic-crossfit-queen-2/
 For the image on the terms page with the table - https://www.womenshealthmag.com/fitness/g19933478/fittest-woman-on-earth-workout/
 Women on the wods page is taken from https://www.istockphoto.com/se/foto/young-woman-resting-a-heavy-barbell-on-her-shoulders-gm483546998-71017309